by Adam Brown BScPT MClScPT FCAMPT

 How Common Is Long COVID?

 Data from the UK and China indicate that up to one third of people who are infected with COVID-19 still experience Long COVID symptoms at the 6 month mark.
-This amounts to over one million people in the UK alone.
-WIth infections still occuring around the world, the number of people who continue to be impacted by this condition is staggering.
+This amounts to millions of people around the world.
+With infections still occurring, the number of people who continue to be impacted by this condition is staggering.

-Who is Likely to Get COVID-19 Long Haulers?
+Who is Likely to Become a COVID-19 Long Hauler?

 This is a question that researchers have been trying to answer since the condition was first identified.
 If we can understand who is at more risk, this can help Physicians understand the disease’s underlying mechanisms and focus treatment better.
 Some of the early data on this question has been surprising.
 For instance, according to study results released June 4th 2021 from the NHS: